“Romancing Rhetoric: Imperial Fiction and Late-Antique Rhetorical Theories and Practices”

 12.30-14.00 Lunch Break

-14.45-15.15 Amedeo Raschieri (Independent): Rhetoric and Self-Representation in Late Antiquity: The Interplay Between Ennodius’ Letters and Dictiones.
+14.45-15.15 Amedeo Raschieri (Milan): Rhetoric and Self-Representation in Late Antiquity: The Interplay Between Ennodius’ Letters and Dictiones.

 15.15-15.45 Steven Smith (Boston): Achilles Tatius’ Leukippe & Kleitophon and Theophylact Simocatta’s Letters: Nature, Language, and Gender.